旭川ツアリズム

 Scallops and Spring Water Noodle

-Saroma lake, located on the coast side of Kamiyubetsu town, is highly renowned for its delicious scallops.
-The freshest scallops are enormously different in smell, texture and most importantly taste, and you will quickly notice the difference once you try fresh Saroma scallops.
+Saroma lake, located on the coast side of Kamiyubetsu town, is highly regarded for its delicious scallops.
+The freshest scallops are considerably different in smell, texture and most importantly taste, and you will quickly notice the difference once you sample a fresh batch.

 On the side, you can enjoy a dish incorporating Kamiyubetsu's other local specialty, natural spring water noodle.
 These noodles are made by combining only local wheat with the amazingly pure spring water of the region to make a noodle that is unique in texture and taste.